-On the Heart of England sites we scan in excess of 80,811 scans a year.
+On the Heartlands, Good Hope and Solihull sites we scan in excess of 80,811 scans a year.

-At Birmingham Heartlands Hospital we have a state of the art Toshiba 320 slice volume CT scanner, the first of its kind in the region and only the second to be installed in the NHS.
+At Heartlands Hospital we have a Toshiba 320 slice volume CT scanner, which was the first of its kind in the region and only the second to be installed in the NHS.
 With the ability to scan an entire body part in one rotation and in less than a second, it completes a scan in a fraction of the time compared to previously available CT scanners.
 This results in the patient’s investigation being completed more quickly, and radiologists able to access the scan results within seconds for a faster diagnosis.
 The CT scanner also offers the lowest radiation dose available to patients, along with providing a very high scan quality.

 In addition to this there is a second scanner at Heartlands, a Toshiba 80 slice scanner.
 On the Good Hope Hospital site we also have a 16 slice Philips CT scanner and on our Solihull Hospital site we have a 80 slice Toshiba scanner.